 Hand Hygiene by the Numbers

-Several studies over the last few years have identified hand hygiene as the best approach to preventing the spread of dangers germs and bacteria, both to others and ourselves--going so far as to claim hand washing may be a better preventative measure than the influenza vaccine.
+Several studies over the last few years have identified hand hygiene as the best approach to preventing the spread of dangerous germs and bacteria, both to others and ourselves--going so far as to claim hand washing may be a better preventative measure than the influenza vaccine.

 Clean hands prevent the spread of germs from ourselves to others, either directly or indirectly through hand to surface contact.